Top Greek islands & Mainland Destinations

 Many valuable relics and icons of the monastery were looted during the wars.
 The remaining collections can be seen at the Ecclesiastical Museum of Kato Preveli, where there are religious garments, relics, icons from the 17th century and a historical cross that depicts the Baptism of Jesus Christ and was used as a banner in wars.

 Kato Preveli Monastery consists of a double-aisled basilica with a complex of buildings around it holding the dining hall, the food cellars, guest reception, and meeting halls.
 Near the large dining hall is the monk's hostel which has exits to the slopes of the mountains, which was very useful in times of war in the past.
 An old fountain with the inscription 1701 is still used as a water source.
 In the interior, the icons of Saint John and Saint Charalambos and the biblical frescoes are works of artists from the Cretan school of Art and date from the 16th century.

-The Monastery of Preveli served as a refuge for soldiers and rebellions in the many wars of Crete for liberation.
-The monks of the monastery have always played an important role in the history of Crete, providing shelter to the Cretan soldiers even though their lives were put in danger.
-The monastery today is open to visit and offers excellent views to the mountainous landscape of Crete.
+During the struggle of Cretans for liberation, the Monastery of Preveli served as a refuge for soldiers and rebellions.
+The monks of the monastery have always played an important role in the history of Crete, providing shelter to the Cretan soldiers, despite the fact that in this way they put their lives in danger.
+The monastery today is open to public and it commands a wonderful view over the mountainous nature of Crete.

 Sign in to the Greeka Community.